Mile High Run Club - Upper East Side

 How did Mile High Run Club Upper East Side score overall?

-The full client experience at Mile High Run Club UES was excellent, achieving The Fit Guide 4-Star Award.
+The full client experience at Mile High Run Club UES was excellent, achieving The Fit Guide Award Of Excellence.

-The class was also very good, winning our 4-Star Class Experience Award.
+The class was also very good, winning our Class Experience Award of Excellence.

 The Highlights